|

 When viewing data from the web sites below, remember that you can select information such as model numbers, efficiency, and capacity, and copy and paste those data one at a time into the equipment data screens of the Rhvac software.
 See the links below for access to numerous web sites with equipment data, and some with the ability to calculate adjusted equipment capacity ratings.
 To see more about how equipment data is entered into Rhvac 10 in order to create a Manual S report, watch this video here.

-Besides just doing a copy and paste of information from the AHRI web site and the various manufacturer sites, Rhvac 10 provides the ability to create your own equipment database files.
-The idea is that you can create a database file for each manufacturer that you sell for and list 10-15 of the models that you sell most often.
-Furthermore, because most contractors work in a particular region, each model added to a database file can be saved with the adjusted capacities calculated for the exact indoor and outdoor conditions used by the contractor.
+Typically, you will want to create a database file for each manufacturer that you sell for and list 10-15 of the models that you sell most often from them.
+Furthermore, because most contractors work in a particular region, each model added to a database file can be saved with the adjusted capacities calculated for the exact indoor and outdoor conditions used by the contractor in that climate region.
 In this way, custom database files that accurately reflect each contractor's particular situation can be created to provide one click selection of equipment models within Rhvac 10.
-To see how this is done, watch this video here.
+To see how to edit and create custom HVAC equipment database files, watch this video here.

 AHRI - All Manufacturers' Nominal Performance Data